-Horses that are overweight, and remain so despite less feed and more exercise, could be displaying signs of equine diabetes.
+Weight Gain - As mentioned above, Horses that are overweight and remain so despite less feed and more exercise, could be displaying signs of equine diabetes.
 Lower the amount of feed and increase exercise to see if the weight lessens.
-If it doesn’t, contact your vet.
+If nothing changes, seeking expert advice is suggested.

-Your horse may lose energy to do anything.
+Less Energy - Reduction in energy levels should be clear to see.
 You may notice that you have to try much harder to get your horse to work or exercise.
-If it is appearing more lacklustre than usual then you may want to seek help from a vet.
+If it is appearing more lacklustre than usual then you may also want to seek help from a vet.

-This is common in diabetic horses and is very serious.
+Laminitis - As mentioned before this is common in diabetic horses and is very serious.
 Laminitis can also be described as inflammation of the hoof.
 If you spot this then it is worth getting your horse treated quickly.
-Here is some more information on laminitis.